Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 - [x] App should have component passport
 - [x] Proper XSUAA should be implemented using (xs-security.json)
 - [x] Proper JWT token (Json Web token) should be implemented in package.json
-- [x] WITHOUT all the above deployment will fail
+- [x] WITHOUT all the above deployment will fail <b> continue to next tutorial </b> understand XSUAA then  implement it and deploy, then it works

 </br>
 </br>